casperhsia/dataScience_hw/hw02/README.md

 - female is positive.
 - It will give [F1,AUC,sensitivity,specificity] value.
 You can choose only one (-query F1) or more than one (-query F1 AUC).
 - ../Data/set1 is a folder contains 10 .csv of method.
 - ../Results is a folder.
 The output will have # of -files argument .csv and .png.
-(We got 3 .csv and 3 .png for this example.)
+(We got 3 .csv and 3 .png in this example.)

 ##Data
 The testing data is in this folder.
 According to -files argument.